-1839- Frenchman Louis Daguerre announces the invention of Photography (Just three weeks later on the 31st William Fox Talbot will say HE invented it first ).
+1839- Frenchman Louis Daguerre announces the invention of Photography (Just three weeks later on the 31st William Fox Talbot will say HE invented photography first).
 Despite the controversy of credit, the Daguerrotype photographic process becomes the popular system worldwide in the nineteenth century.
 The image of Lincoln on the five dollar bill is from a daguerreotype.

 1894-" The Sneeze" The first motion picture film to be copyrighted by Thomas Edison and his engineer W.K.L.
 Dickson